Taboo, or: The Persecution of Dissenters

 In any case, the many scandals surrounding Sellner have had consequences beyond criminal law: the symbols of the Identitarian movement have been banned since July 2021; in addition, a number of banks have cancelled the accounts of the Identitarian movement and its many associations.

-At the end of this long piece, I shall point to the main consequence of these shenanigans: state security services, working hand-in-glove with legacy media, are conducting a sting-and-psyop by labelling everything and everyone as ‘extremist’ or at least by guilt-tripping any association with, by now, virtually everything and anything as a social opprobrium.
+At the end of this long piece, I shall point to the main consequence of these shenanigans: state security services, working hand-in-glove with legacy media, are conducting a sting-and-psyop by labelling everything and everyone as ‘extremist’ or at least by guilt-tripping any association or connection with them, which results in virtually everything and anything having become a massive social opprobrium among the juste milieux.

 If history is any guide, the logical consequence is the widening of the methods used against Mr. Sellner to more and more contexts (e.g., ‘antivaxxers’, Covid or Climate ‘deniers’, you name it).
 The fact that there’s no criminal convictions involved is irrelevant as long as other institutions, such as banks closing or denying accounts, and individuals (e.g., landlords denying anyone renting a place) are doing this based on, well, personal convictions or institutional frameworks, such as a code of conduct or ‘community standards’.